ray-project/ray/doc/source/ray-core/actors.rst

     # Capture stacktrace upon method invocation.
     counter.increment.remote()

-The stacktrace will show the exact line numbers and call stack where the actor was created and methods were invoked.
+The stacktrace shows the exact line numbers and call stack where the actor was created and methods were invoked.

 This feature is currently only supported for Python and C++ tasks.